Driving without insurance in Louisiana

 Louisiana car insurance laws

 Louisiana car insurance laws require a minimum of 15/30/25 liability coverage.
-This coverage means you have the following protection while you are behind the wheel:
+This means having at least the following coverage limits while behind the wheel:

 Penalties for driving without insurance in Louisiana

-Louisiana instituted an online insurance verification system in 2016 to handle the problem of uninsured drivers, who make up an estimated 11.7% of the state’s drivers.
+Louisiana instituted an online insurance verification system in 2016 to handle the problem of uninsured drivers, who made up an estimated 13.7 percent of the state’s drivers in 2022.
 This system allows police officers to check on a driver’s policy status from their vehicle while at a traffic stop.

 ---|---|